rbd-codesign/rbd-codesign/README.md

-This repository will host the code for the paper submission to ICRA 2021 "Accelerating the Gradient of Robot Dynamics through Software-Hardware Co-Design on a CPU, GPU, and FPGA."
+This repository will host the code for the paper submission to RAL+ICRA 2021 "Hardware-Software Co-Design on a CPU, GPU, and FPGA for Accelerating the Gradient of Rigid Body Dynamics on a Robot."
 The code is currently being cleaned up and will be posted shortly.